 The Parnassus Core Equity Fund is sold under the label of a completely fossil-free fund, which keeps its investments ethical and environmentally sound.

 Parnassus controls more than $31m in assets through its portfolio.
-Assets include companies such as Microsoft Corporation and Comcast amongst hundreds of other reliable options.
+Assets include companies such as Microsoft Corporation and Comcast, amongst hundreds of other reliable options.
 Diversity is one of the best attributes of Parnassus.

-The group has a focus on technology, communication, and IT, but also branches out into other things (like healthcare and real estate investments).
+The group focuses on technology, communication, and IT but also branches into other things (like healthcare and real estate investments).
 If you need a strong and responsible fund to invest in, Parnassus stands tall above its competitors.

 See Related: What is the Real Impact of Climate Migration?